jimminycricket42/School-Notes/Life Sciences/Biochemistry/Organic and Inorganic Compounds.md

 - [[Lipids]]

 ## Inorganic Compounds
 Inorganic compounds don't have their origin in living organisms.
+They are also referred to as vitamins and minerals.

 We can classify them as *not containing* Hydrogen (H), Oxygen (O), and Carbon (C) (*does not* contain all three).